- My form shows no success or error messages.

 Two issues can cause this result.
 One is on the user's end, and one could have to do with your form code.

-- The double opt-in process requires that new subscribers confirm their subscription.
-It's likely that these subscribers haven't completed the process yet.
+- If you use the double opt-in process, new subscribers must confirm their subscription via email before they can be added to your list.
+It's possible that these subscribers haven't completed the process yet.
 Ask if they have received the Confirmation email, and whether they have checked their spam or junk folders.

 - If you edited the embed code before you pasted it into your website, double check that the form submits data to the correct MailChimp account and list.
 When in doubt, replace the code on your site with the generated embed code in MailChimp.